How to install FREE Let's Encrypt certificate in Exchange Server? After configuring the internal and…

 Go to the path c:\output\display_sam_smtp.csv.

 Open the CSV file with your favorite application.
-For example, I opened the CSV file with Microsoft Excel.
+For example, with Microsoft Excel.

-That’s it.
-Export a list of mailboxes to CSV in Exchange Server completed.
+Export a list of mailboxes to CSV in Exchange open csv file

 Conclusion